-|Luke's mode of transportation reminded people they still didn't have their own flying cars|
+|Luke's mode of transportation in "Star Wars" reminded people they still didn't have their own flying cars|

 Mark Hamill stars in this 20th Century Fox production as Luke Skywalker.
 Luke is a simple farm boy on a planet "long ago and far, far away" who has big dreams.
-Dissatisfied with his life, he runs away and joins up with renegade spaceship pilot Han Solo (Harrison Ford) and Solo's cohorts (the alien ape Chewbaca (Peter Mayhew), the elegant robot C-3PO (Anthony Daniels), and the small robot R2-D2 (Kenny Baker).
+Dissatisfied with his life, he runs away and joins up with renegade spaceship pilot Han Solo (Harrison Ford) and Solo's cohorts (the alien ape Chewbacca (Peter Mayhew), the elegant robot C-3PO (Anthony Daniels), and the small robot R2-D2 (Kenny Baker).
 They receive a strange message from a young woman, Princess Leia (Carrie Fisher), and set out to rescue her from the Death Star in which she is imprisoned by chief henchman Darth Vader (David Prowse and James Earl Jones) and the Grand Moff Tarkin (Peter Cushing).
 Along the way, Luke receives advice from the mysterious presence of Ben Obi-Wan Kenobi (Alec Guiness).

-|The two cutest robots in the galaxy, C3PO and R2D2|
+|The two cutest robots in the galaxy, C3PO and R2D2, in "Star Wars."|

 The cultural impact of this film is difficult to grasp.
 "Star Wars" so far has spawned five sequels, with another three (at least, the next one planned for 2015) currently planned, all of them blockbusters.
 The term "Jedi Master" has entered the lexicon, and "May the Foorce be with you" became a catchphrase along with many other aspects of this film.
 The spin-offs are countless, and it was all the brainchild of one man: George Lucas.

-|Darth Vader has a point to make with Princess Leia in a widely parodied scene|
+|Darth Vader has a point to make with Princess Leia in a widely parodied scene of "Star Wars."|

-|Chewbacca was a great sidekick to Han Solo|
+|Chewbacca was a great sidekick to Han Solo in "Star Wars."|

 This science fiction/fantasy combination pried films away from over-reliance on gadgets and hardware - though there are plenty of those in the "Star Wars" universe.
 The key idea is that there are forces beyond the mechanical that govern fate.
 This is personified by Obi-Wan Kenobi and the power of "the force," whatever that is.
 There are many other historical elements grafted on ("Stormtroopers" was the name for German shock troops of World War I), but using the science parts of science fiction only as a means to get at the real story of enlightenment and self-realization is what set the saga apart.

-|Alec Guiness ruled as Obi Wan Kenobi, giving the sometimes campy drama a serious edge|
+|Alec Guinness ruled as Obi Wan Kenobi, giving "Star Wars" drama a serious edge.|

 Perhaps the most damning thing that can be said is that it typecast all but a few of the actors.
 Carrie Fisher never escaped her "Princess Leia" image and still, to this day, references it, and Mark Hamill will forever be Luke Skywalker.
 Harrison Ford showed that it was possible to escape that prison, but only by playing off of his swashbuckling role to become one of the top action stars of all time.

-|The three happy leads|
+|The three happy leads of "Star Wars."|

-|Carrie Fisher always manages to be the center of attention|
+|Carrie Fisher always manages to be the center of attention in "Star Wars."|